-- 2. In May 2009, the FASB issued SFAS No. 165, "Subsequent Events" ("SFAS 165").
-SFAS 165 sets forth the period after the balance sheet date during which management of a reporting entity should evaluate events or transactions that may occur for potential recognition or disclosure in the financial statements, the circumstances under which an entity should recognize events or transactions occurring after the balance sheet date in its financial statements, and the disclosures that an entity should make about events or transactions that occurred after the balance sheet date.
-SFAS 165 will be effective for interim or annual periods ending after June 15, 2009 and will be applied prospectively.
-The Company adopted the provisions of FAS 165 for the quarter ended June 30, 2009.
-The adoption of SFAS No. 165 did not have a material impact on the Company's condensed financial condition, results of operations or cash flows. - 3.
-In June 2009, the FASB issued SFAS No. 168 "The FASB Accounting Standards Codification and the Hierarchy of Generally Accepted Accounting Principles A Replacement of FASB Statement No. 162" ("SFAS 168").
-Statement 168 establishes the FASB Accounting Standards CodificationTM (Codification) as the single source of authoritative U.S. generally accepted accounting principles (U.S. GAAP) recognized by the FASB to be applied by nongovernmental entities.
+- 2. In May 2009, the FASB issued ASC Topic 855 "Subsequent Events" (formerly SFAS No. 165, Subsequent Events).
+ASC 855 sets forth the period after the balance sheet date during which management of a reporting entity should evaluate events or transactions that may occur for potential recognition or disclosure in the financial statements, the circumstances under which an entity should recognize events or transactions occurring after the balance sheet date in its financial statements, and the disclosures that an entity should make about events or transactions that occurred after the balance sheet date.
+ASC 855 will be effective for interim or annual periods ending after June 15, 2009 and will be applied prospectively.
+The Company adopted the provisions of ASC 855 for the quarter ended June 30, 2009.
+The adoption of ASC 855 did not have a material impact on the Company's condensed financial condition, results of operations or cash flows. - 3.
+In June 2009, the FASB issued Accounting Standards Update ("ASU") No. 2009-1, "Topic 105 Generally Accepted Accounting Principles" which amended ASC 105 "The "FASB Accounting Standards Codification" and the Hierarchy of Generally Accepted Accounting Principles (formerly SFAS No. 168 "The FASB Accounting Standards Codification and the Hierarchy of Generally Accepted Accounting Principles A Replacement of FASB Statement No. 162").
+ASU 2009-1 establishes the FASB Accounting Standards Codification TM (Codification) as the single source of authoritative U.S. generally accepted accounting principles (U.S. GAAP) recognized by the FASB to be applied by nongovernmental entities.
 Rules and interpretive releases of the SEC under authority of federal securities laws are also sources of authoritative U.S. GAAP for SEC registrants.
-SFAS 168 and the Codification are effective for financial statements issued for interim and annual periods ending after September 15, 2009.
-When effective, the Codification will supersede all existing non-SEC accounting and reporting standards.
+ASU 2009-1 and the Codification are effective for financial statements issued for interim and annual periods ending after September 15, 2009.
+The Codification supersedes all existing non-SEC accounting and reporting standards.
 All other nongrandfathered non-SEC accounting literature not included in the Codification will become nonauthoritative.
-Following SFAS 168, the FASB will not issue new standards in the form of Statements, FASB Staff Positions, or Emerging Issues Task Force Abstracts.
-Instead, the FASB will issue Accounting Standards Updates, which will serve only to: (a) update the Codification; (b) provide background information about the guidance; and (c) provide the bases for conclusions on the change(s) in the Codification.
-The Company does not expect that the adoption of SFAS 168 to have a material impact on the Company's financial statements.
+Following ASU 2009-1, the FASB will not issue new standards in the form of Statements, FASB Staff Positions, or Emerging Issues Task Force Abstracts.
+Instead, the FASB will issue Accounting Standards Updates, which will serve only to: (a) update the Codification: (b) provide background information about the guidance; and (c) provide the bases for conclusions on the change(s) in the Codification.
+The adoption of ASU 2009-1 did not have a material impact on the Company's financial statements.